Silly rankings don't help

 Unexpected success stories reinforce the World Bank’s message that if any country follows concrete prescriptions it will achieve amazing results.
 It is the promise of fairy tales: the ugly duckling turns into a beautiful white swan, giving hope to all ugly ducklings in this world.

-The analysis excludes any indicators specific to either simple or highly advanced economies.
-It does not take into account many factors that are obviously crucial in an investor's decision to invest, including security, market size, macroeconomic stability, state of the financial system, and level of training and skills of the labour force.
+The analysis does not take into account many factors that are obviously crucial in an investor’s decision to invest, among them: security; market size; macroeconomic stability; state of the financial system; and level of training and skills of the labour force.
+And within the indicators that are measured, certain critical aspects are left out, such as: the reliability of utilities; the cost and availability of credit for firms; and subsidies.”

 Bosnia improved spectacularly in the rankings for 2016 (published in late 2015), “jumping” nearly 30 places from rank 107 to rank 79 within one year.

-A closer look, however, reveals that Bosnia did not change anything.
-The improvement was due to what the World Bank calls "data revision" of previous rankings.
-This meant that the World Bank retroactively changed Bosnia's 2015 rank from 107 to 82.
+A closer look, however, revealed that Bosnia had not changed much.
+The improvement was due to what the World Bank calls “data revision” of previous rankings, a process it conducts every year.
+This meant that the World Bank retroactively changed Bosnia’s 2015 rank from 107 to 82.
 In 2016 Bosnia thus improved only by 3 places, from 82 to 79.
-But nobody knew what to make of this ranking, as another "data revision" was to be expected twelve months later ...
+But nobody knew what to make of this ranking, as another “data revision” was to be expected twelve months later ...